-The way you think makes driving test nerves worse.
-If our last few social media posts have resonated with you then it's possible that your driving stress, nerves and anxiety is made worse by unhelpful thinking styles.
+The way you think makes driving nerves worse.
+If our previous articles have resonated with you then it's possible that your driving stress, nerves and anxiety is made worse by unhelpful thinking styles.

 If that’s the case don’t worry!
 Being aware that the way you are thinking is half of the way to solving the problem, you can then begin to learn ways of developing more helpful thinking styles which will help you reduce the signs and symptoms of your nerves and begin to feel more confident.

 Thinking styles are often well-rehearsed habits that have an impact on how we feel and how we behave.
 The way you think makes driving test nerves worse, or with some changes your thinking can reduce them to make your feel a calm, confident driver.
 The bonus to spending time working on the way you think is that it is likely to have a beneficial effect on other areas of your life too.